Research Associate Program: FAQs

 The program seeks detail-oriented individuals who enjoy both working independently and on a team.
 Applicants do not require previous research experience.

 Those with previous clinical experience are especially encouraged to apply.
 However, clinical experience is not a pre-requisite for acceptance into the program.
-The program does not consider freshmen applicants (you must be a sophomore by the time you begin the program).

 Regardless of level of experience, applicants should be interested in gaining clinical research experience.